gisogrimm/tascartutorials/roomacoustics/README.md

 ## Step 3: Scattering in TASCAR

 For visualisation of scattering we added the [SDM](https://github.com/gisogrimm/tascar/tree/ master/scripts/sdm) toolkit, originally written by Sakari Tervo Jukka Pätynen.
 See the subdirectory [sdm](sdm).
-To use it, start Matlab, and add these paths:
+To use it, start Matlab in the current `roomacoustics` folder, and add these paths:
 ```
 addpath /usr/share/tascar/matlab/
 addpath sdm
 ```

 To render and visualize the FOA impulse response of the file [`scattering.tsc`](scattering.tsc), type `plot_irhist` in Matlab.
+Play around with the parametrization of scattering.

 ## Step 4: Render Impulse Responses